LimeChain/hashport-validator/examples/three-validators/README.md

       ```
       !
 Save the router address

    - 5 To bridge native HBAR from Hedera we will need a wrapped version on the EVM network.
-The flow is Hedeera HBAR --> Wrapped HBAR.
-To deploay a wrapped version of HBAR we will use:
+The flow is Hedera HBAR --> Wrapped HBAR.
+To deploy a wrapped version of HBAR we will use:
       ```
       npx hardhat deploy-router-wrapped-token \
          --network __EVM_NETWORK__ \
-         --router __EVM_ROUTER_ADDRES__ \
+         --router __EVM_ROUTER_ADDRESS__ \
          --source __EVM_CHAIN_ID__ \
          --native HBAR \
          --name "HBAR[__EVM_CHAIN_ID__]" \